Aarhus Universitets segl

 • What does it mean to comply voluntarily in democratic and nondemocratic regimes?
 And how can these forms of compliance be meaningfully compared?

-We welcome proposals on any aspect of (in)voluntary compliance, whether in democratic or nondemocratic regimes.
 In addition to the regular panels, the workshop will feature two keynote talks: Katie Attwell (University of Western Australia) will speak on vaccination and Sven Altenburger (University of Oxford) will speak on conscription.

 Funding